 Although analyzing the facts would give the source of the trouble to begin with, the ongoing analysis and inspection will increase understanding and lead to a more informed ongoing process.

-To arrive at any answer, fix, or prescription, exhaustive investigation must be done.
-With all of the facts at hand, and scrutinized, interpreted and studied, these observations are now considered for prescribing a remedy of choice.
+To arrive at an answer, fix, or prescription, an exhaustive investigation must be done.
+With all of the facts at hand, and scrutinized, interpreted, and studied, these observations are now considered for prescribing a remedy of choice.

 What are the alternatives?

 “For an objective approach to a problem, you need to have an overview rather than involvement.”
 Haresh Sippy